nettings/tarot/README.md

 only if:
 * the device is not mounted
 * none of its partitions are mounted
-* is is not marked read-only
+* it is not marked read-only
-* is is marked as hot-pluggable
+* it is marked as hot-pluggable

-As you select or change images, it  will also try to ensure that you will attempt to write only to devices big enough to hold the selected image.
+As you select or change images, it  will also try to prevent you from writing to devices too small to hold the selected image and dynamically unselect devices if necessary.
+They will not be re-selected when you switch back to a smaller image.

+Tarot is single user and will try to ensure that only one IP ever accesses it, although it allows for explicit session stealing.

+### Security
 While you should only use tarot in a secure environment (don't want to expose dd to the world, do we?), it tries to be reasonably secure against
 tampering: the only state data that is ever accepted from the web client is